-Sound and Music for Games (Years 3 and 4), Game Design and Production Management + Game Design and Production (Years 1,2,3,4 plus accelerated), Computer Arts (Years 1,2,3,4 plus accelerated), MProf Games Development, Computer Games Technology MSc and SDI staff.
+Sound and Music for Games, Game Design and Production Management + Game Design and Production (Years 1,2,3,4), Computer Arts (Years 1,2,3,4), MProf Games Development, Computer Games Technology (Years 3 + 4 + MSc), Computer Games Applications Development (Years 3 + 4) and SDI staff.

 Pluralsight is also available as a mobile app on iOS and Android devices.
 In order to ensure seamless access to the Abertay subscription login using the SSO option: